The Chancellor of the Duchy of Lancaster and Minister for the Cabinet Office was asked—

 My Department and the Department of Health and Social Care have been working with a variety of UK manufacturers in order to increase the supply of ventilators to the NHS.
 We have placed an order with one in particular, Penlon, for 15,000 additional ventilators.
 I am pleased to see so many UK manufacturers and medical supply companies working so well together to ensure that we can increase domestic supply.

 Yes, of course.
-We have been working with 11 new potential, or existing potential, suppliers, but more than 5,000 businesses have been involved, offering to provide services, because, of course, when producing a complex machine such as a ventilator, we need to make sure that we source everything from the appropriate batteries, the appropriate valves and the appropriate other technology.
+We have been working with 11 new potential, or existing potential, suppliers, but more than 5,000 businesses have been involved, offering to provide services, because, of course, when producing a complex machine such as a ventilator, we need to make sure that we source everything from the appropriate batteries to the appropriate valves and the appropriate other technology.
 As I say, 5,000 businesses, including Rolls-Royce, have been involved in the manufacture.

 EU Withdrawal Agreement: Covid-19